Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

-While the estimation error will decrease with the sample size, the second component of the MSE---the approximation error---will not.
+While the estimation error decreases with the sample size, the second component of the MSE --- the approximation error --- does not.
 This term depends on the quality of the linear approximation to the true conditional expectation.
 If there are important non-linearities or interactions between covariates then this approximation error can be large.
-We turn next to accounting for these terms in order to reduce the approximation error and improve the credibility of the OB estimate.
+We turn next to accounting for these terms in order to reduce the approximation error and improve the credibility of the KOB estimate.